 Disinfecting does not sterilize the water; it removes harmful organisms.
 Sterilization is too costly and kills all microorganisms, even though most are not harmful.
-The town of Stockbridge Water Department sodium uses hypochlorite (known to most as Chlorine) as its primary disinfectant.
-Chlorine destroys organisms by penetrating cell walls and reacting with enzymes.
+The town of Stockbridge Water Department uses hypochlorite (known to most as Chlorine) as its primary Chlorine destroys disinfectant. organisms by penetrating cell walls and reacting with enzymes.
 When combined with proper filtration, disinfecting with chlorine has been proven effective at ensuring that water is free of harmful organism and safe to drink.